Immunology: Immunoglobulin Structure, Function: MCQ

 Which of the following is the effector function of the antibody?

-a) Antigen binding to antibody promotes opsonization
+a) Antigen binding to antibodies promotes opsonization

 b) Antigen binding to antibody activates complement